 |Follow PSU Men's Soccer:||Follow @PennStateMSOC|

-UNIVERSITY PARK, Pa. – First year head coach Jeff Cook inked two in his first signing class as the leader of the Penn State men’s soccer team.
+UNIVERSITY PARK, Pa. – First year head coach Jeff Cook inked one and brought in one commit in his first signing class as the leader of the Penn State men’s soccer team.

 Rafanello comes to Happy Valley after playing MLS Academy soccer for the Philadelphia Union, where he was the number No. 4 goal scorer in the country for the USSDA this past season.
 Rafanello helped the Philadelphia Union to a 10-2-2 record in the 2017-18 season, while being the No. 6 goal scorer with 20 goals in the USSDA for Continental FC Delco in the 2016-17 campaign.
 The 6-0 forward also spent time playing for Match Fit Academy.
 Finally, he was a member of the U19 US National Team Youth Summit.